hy20577/hy20577/README.md

 ## Experience

-* Assistant Lecturer University of Essex
+* Assistant Lecturer, University of Essex

-October 2021 - April 2024 Colchester, UK
+October 2021 - April 2024, Colchester, UK

 I have been leading lab classes and problem-solving sessions of up to 60 students in the modules of Data Visualisation (MA304), Programming and Text Analytics with R (MA331), Applied Regression and experimental data analysis (MA717).

-* Research Assistant University of Essex
+* Research Assistant, University of Essex

-Summer, 2022 & 2023 Colchester, UK
+Summer, 2022 & 2023, Colchester, UK

 I worked as a data analyst in an ongoing project of mathematics education at the University of Essex, in the summer terms of 2022 and 2023 and developed shinny R interactive app to present the findings of my statistical analysis.

 * Math Teacher Fen Bilimleri Private College

-August 2015 - June 2018
+August 2015 - June 2018, Istanbul, Turkiye
-Istanbul, Turkiye

 I had been instructing classes of up to 20 students, aged 16-18, in a wide range of mathematics subjects, including A Level topics.